 Testimonials from past course members

-BOOKING YOUR PLACE
+BOOK YOUR PLACE !

-Places will be allocated on a first come first served basis.
-Please use our on-line booking form here.
 Once your place is confirmed you will be asked to pay a deposit of £100 or the full amount.
 If you pay only the deposit the balance will be payable one month before the course.

 For any further information and questions please email the McArdle’s coordinator.